metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 The user indicates to the pipeline the sequences of the used PCR primers and the path to the reference database fasta file and taxonomy annotation file to be formatted.

-With that and using tools from Qiime2 [4]_ and VSEARCH [5]_, as well as home-made scripts, the pipeline will first extract the amplicon matching the used primes.
+Based on this information and using tools from *QIIME2* [4]_ and *VSEARCH* [5]_, as well as home-made scripts, the pipeline will first extract the amplicon matching the used primes.
 Then, it unifies the taxonomy: in cases where the exact same amplicon is predicted for multiple taxa, it collapses together their identifiers at the genus/species (up to a user-defined number of occurrences).
 An error is raised in cases where the same sequence is observed across different families.

-In addition, the pipeline formats the database and executes the pre-training required for the original RDP classier as well as Decipher IDTAXA.
+In addition, the pipeline formats the database and executes the pre-training required for the original *RDP* classier as well as *Decipher IDTAXA*.

 Finally, the  pipeline will make a copy of the original database as well as computes hashes of all files for traceability purposes.